zhaoyao91/react-emotion-shadow/README.md

 - `rootProps?: object` the props passed into the root, see https://github.com/Wildhoney/ReactShadow
 -  `cacheOptions?: object` the options passed into the cache, see https://emotion.sh/docs/@emotion/cache#options

+## Caveats

+- If a component is in a portal which is mounted outside the shadow root, it will lose the styles.
+- There is risk for complex and complicated components, such as rich text editor.

 ## License

 MIT